mckennapsean/dissertation/content/08-discuss.md

 changed BubbleNet's location view.
 By working at an operational organization in the fourth channel, BubbleNet's design influenced and inspired new encodings to be implemented by a team of developers, leading to operational tool deployments.
-As discussed in [@sec:eval], deploying a tool is a complex process which involves further design trade-offs, but it is important to discuss these aspects to help further the field of visualization and get tools in the hands of users.
+As discussed in [@sec:security], deploying a tool is a complex process which involves further design trade-offs, but it is important to discuss these aspects to help further the field of visualization and get tools in the hands of users.